kemdav/Tambayan/README.md

     SUPABASE_SERVICE_ROLE_KEY="YOUR_LOCAL_OR_PROD_SUPABASE_SERVICE_ROLE_KEY"
     ```

+5. When you are done using the local database, remember to stop the database.

+    ```bash
+    supabase stop
+    ```

 #### Sync the Database Schema

 1. Run the reset command to wipe the local database and rerun all migrations in chronological order.